01 of 10

 Then, attach four 38" boards to each side of the first two, flush with the bottom spreader and using the spacers to ensure proper separation.
 Finally, attach the last two 32" boards to the back, notching around the two seat supports.

-Next, use a scrap of stock or a length of string along with your pencil to mark the semi-circular arcs for the curved backs as shown on page 7 of the plans.
+Next, use a scrap of stock or a length of string along with your pencil to mark the semi-circular arcs for the curved backs.
 Remove each board, cut the arcs on the band saw, and re-install.

 07 of 10

 After the back slats have been cut and attached, be sure to give them a good sanding using your random orbital sander.
 Then, we'll turn our attention to the seat slats.